aloetesting/aloe/docs/features.rst

         Scenario: Live server works as expected
             When I search for "pet food"
             Then I should see >1 result

-See docs for the `Attribute selector plugin`_ for more information.

 Feature Loading
 ---------------